-- Combine spices (allspice, cinnamon, nutmeg, mace, ginger, cloves and coriander) in a small bowl for immediate use.1 Tbsp ground allspice, 1 Tbsp ground cinnamon, 1 Tbsp ground nutmeg, 2 tsp ground mace, 2 tsp ginger, 1 tsp ground cloves, 1 tsp ground coriander
+- Combine spices (allspice, cinnamon, nutmeg, mace, ginger, cloves and coriander) in a small bowl for immediate use.1 tablespoon ground allspice, 1 tablespoon ground cinnamon, 1 tablespoon ground nutmeg, 2 teaspoon ground mace, 2 teaspoon ginger, 1 teaspoon ground cloves, 1 teaspoon ground coriander

 - Store unused portion in an airtight container or plastic (ziploc) storage bag, preferably in a cool, dry cabinet or pantry (and kept away from light).